hgup/hgup.github.io/urara/about/+page.svelte.md

 Our University has a brass band, [Rhythmic Energy](https://www.instagram.com/rhythmicenergy/?hl=en).
 I was fortunate to be part of it as a student for 4 years (2022-2026), by the blessings of our Founder Chancellor, [Sri Sathya Sai Baba](https://www.sathyasai.org/discourses-and-writings) who I refer to as Swami.

-I have a personal hobby of making websites and apps using frameworks like Next.js and SvelteKit.
+I have a hobby of making websites and apps using frameworks like Next.js and SvelteKit.
 I have also started looking into mobile app development using Flutter.
 Will let you know if I build something nice.

 [^1]: The CAS is the ["world’s only actuarial organization focused exclusively on property and casualty risks"](https://www.casact.org/).
 In short, if you have decided to be a [P&C Actuary](https://www.casstudentcentral.org/about-our-profession/what-is-a-property-and-casualty-actuary/), then CAS is the way to go.
 Personally, I felt (after writing their exams), that a lot of the exam questions could have been actual problems that could have come up as a small part during actual work.